Lux vs Lumens projector: All in one guide on brightness.

 Lux vs Lumens projector.

 And also there is a point.
 Lux is dependent on the lumens.
-While lumens are independent of the lumen.
+While lumens are independent of the lux.
 The reason why when you are choosing the projector.

 While you put the projector far away from the projector screen.
 The amount of lux will be spread on the projector screen in the big area.
 Which makes the image look weak.